Kagebounshin/skateshop/TESTING.md

 ## Known Bugs

-When adding or updating a product, where you add your image.
+When adding or updating a product.
 When adding a image, a preview of that image should appear.
-But it dosen't, see [here](img-readme/add_bug01.png)
+But it dosen't, see [here](img-readme/add_bug01.png).
+If there is time left I will look into it.

 ---

 ## Resolved Bugs
 1. When updating my bag items by typing in the input area at the bag view.
 There was no cap on the amount I could choose.
 (See [here](img-readme/bag_bug.png)).
-So I changed [this](img-readme/bag_bug02.png) code little snippet in my "adjust_bag" view.
+So I changed [this](img-readme/bag_bug02.png) code snippet in my "adjust_bag" view.
 And added [this](img-readme/bag_bug03.png) line of code.
 So now if the quantity is higher than 99, a [error message](img-readme/bag_bug04.png) is displayed.
 ---

 ## Security